fedwiki/wiki-server/ReadMe.md

 ##### flatfiles (default)

 The default path to store page data is in a "default-data" subdirectory of the install directory.
-You can override this like so:
+You can override it like this:

     $ wiki --data FILESYSTEM_PATH